logicly-au/pmhc-mds-user-documentation/doc/data-extract.rst

 on the most recent version used by either the core specification or an extension.

 Please note: In the interim, until all extensions data is transitioned to V4, some fields will show twice in these META files.

-For example: “Referral date was optional in specifications prior to Version 4.
-In Version 4 referral date has been made mandatory.
-In order to export and re-upload episode data that was uploaded or entered prior to Version 4 the value ‘09099999’ will be used in data exports and allowed for existing episode data without a referral date.”
+  For example "referral date": For episodes where no referral date was supplied, the column corresponding to versions 2 (or 3) will blank, whereas the column corresponding to version 4 will have the missing date value '09099999'.
+If you are exporting data in META format for re-upload, use the appropriate column for the specification you are uploading.
 (See `Referral Date Definition <https://docs.pmhc-mds.com/projects/data-specification/en/v4/data-model-and-specifications.html#referral-date>`_).